This is the final postmortem of my 30 day trial of the low-fat raw food diet, which I conducted from January 1 to January 30, 2008.

 I didn’t consume any supplements during this diet at all.
 No pills or powders of any kind.
 No superfoods either.
 I didn’t think it was necessary to increase the price of my urine.

 The low-fat restriction, less than 10% of calories from fat, was the most difficult part of the trial.
-Many days I fell like my cravings could’ve been satiated by including more fat in the diet, such as avocados, nuts, or seeds.
+Many days I felt like my cravings could’ve been satiated by including more fat in the diet, such as avocados, nuts, or seeds.
 However, I didn’t feel as good when I ate too much fat in a single meal.

 When I started the trial, I aimed to to keep my weekly average below 15% of calories from fat, but over time I was able to successfully drop it below 10%.
 My energy levels became more stable once I brought the fat down.